-Having questions about your policy is normal, and Dr. Bennett expects his patients to come needing assistance.
+Having questions about your policy is normal, and Dr. Bennett expects his patients to come into the office needing assistance.
 His insurance specialists are always on deck to contact your insurance representative and flesh out the details of your coverage eligibility.
-Typically, our specialists gather this information before or during your private consultation with Dr. Bennett, so that after, you can go home with all of necessary facts to make the most informed decision of whether to go forward with treatment.
+Typically, our specialists gather this information before or during your private consultation with Dr. Bennett, so that afterwards, you can go home with all of necessary facts to make the most informed decision of whether to go forward with treatment.

 Note: HMO insurance providers do not cover consultations with Dr. Bennett, however, as an out-of-network provider, we do treat patients from PPO plans.